Benjamin Bathurst (Royal Navy officer): Later career

-In retirement Bathurst became a Non-Executive Director of British International Helicopters.
-He was appointed a Deputy Lieutenant of Somerset on 27 August 1996 and became Vice-Lord Lieutenant on 18 February 1999.
-He is a younger brother of Trinity House and a Liveryman of Guild of Air Pilots and Air Navigators.
-His interests include gardening, shooting and fishing.
+In retirement Bathurst became a non-executive director of British International Helicopters.
+He was appointed a deputy lieutenant of Somerset on 27 August 1996 and became vice-lord lieutenant on 18 February 1999.
+He was a younger brother of Trinity House and a liveryman of the Honourable Company of Air Pilots.
+His interests included gardening, shooting and fishing.

-Family
+Personal life and death

 Bathurst married Sarah Christian Pandora Peto, daughter of Major John Peto and granddaughter of Sir Basil Peto, 1st Baronet, in 1959.
-They have one son, Lieutenant General Sir Benjamin Bathurst, and three daughters.
+They had one son, Lieutenant General Sir Benjamin Bathurst, and three daughters.

+Bathurst died on 12 October 2025 at the age of 89 in Gibraltar, where his son serves as the governor.